Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Get-AzureRmSqlDatabaseBackupLongTermRetentionPolicy.md

 ```

 ### -DatabaseName
-Specifies the name of the SQL Database for which this cmdlet gets a policy.
+The name of the Azure SQL Database to use.

 ```yaml
 Type: String